Vanguard Russell 2000 ETF

 What are the main risks of holding VTWO?

-Based on the available information, the key risks of holding VTWO are:
+Based on the provided information, here are the key risks of holding VTWO:

 What is the price forecast for VTWO in 2026?